George Rignold: Acting career

-Rignold soon gained a reputation as an actor, playing in London the parts of William in Black-Eyed Susan and Romeo in Romeo and Juliet.
+Rignold soon gained a reputation in London as an actor, playing the parts of William in Black-Eyed Susan and Romeo in Romeo and Juliet.
 In 1869, he was part of the company at the Queen's Theatre, Long Acre.
 He then toured the United States (where women would fight over the good-looking actor) and Canada from 1875, where he made a great impression — a reference in The Atlantic Monthly in 1938 shows that memory of him persisted.
 He then toured in Australia.
 He spent a season playing Henry V at Drury Lane, where Staffordshire replicas were made of Rignold as the king on horseback.

-On May 30, 1877 at Booth's Theatre, he played Romeo to seven different actresses playing Juliet, including Adelaide Neilson, Fanny Davenport, Ada Dyas and Marie Wainwright.
+On May 30, 1877, at Booth's Theatre, he played Romeo to seven different actresses playing Juliet, including Adelaide Neilson, Fanny Davenport, Ada Dyas and Marie Wainwright.

 He then had a considerable career in Australia as a theatrical impresario and manager, often in conjunction with James Allison and F. H. Pollock.

 Rignold again toured the United States and then settled in Australia.
 He held the lease for Her Majesty's Theatre, Sydney when it opened 10 September 1887 and held it for seven years.
 Rignold played Henry V on opening night.

 The Bulletin of 18 November 1899 criticised his arrogance and impatience with stage-managers.
 He retired in 1900 but came out of retirement in 1907 to play Jason successfully in The Bondman, produced by Bland Holt.
 His last stage appearance was at a benefit for George Sutton Titheradge in December 1910.